 If we only backtest microcap stocks and megacap stocks (no P/S or sort applied), we can see that O’Shaughnessy’s methodology is essentially correct.
 Stocks with a market cap between 25 and 250 million consistently outperform stocks with a cap greater than 100 billion (but not the S&P).
 However, these micro stocks are also far more volatile.
 This backtest has a range of over 1100% (100% loss to a 1000% gain) over its run period.
 The filtered Tiny Titans is slightly more stable, but still returns a chart with mountains and valleys sharp enough to make even the most unorthodox of investors go shopping for a pacemaker.

-As we (and quite a few other investors) can see in this graph, Tiny Titans ceases to be a whirlwind of success in recent months.
+Looking at this graph, we can see that Tiny Titans ceases to be a whirlwind of success from 2010 to 2020.
 This has led to a number of outlets publishing their own takes on O’Shaughnessy’s screener.
 They tweak one criterion or another in an effort to “fix” the strategy, and continue bringing back those high returns.
 One of the simplest modifications done on Tiny Titans is simply to rebalance more often.
 Instead of the leisurely quarterly rebalance in the canonical screener, others set their screener to re-evaluate monthly, or even weekly.

 The pink in this graph represents the screen rebalanced monthly, and the charcoal rebalanced weekly.
 The results for each are rather consistent: rebalancing monthly nets you higher, but more volatile gains than the standard quarterly, while weekly provides a smaller, milder return.

 Another common refinement (for this and other screeners) is to remove stocks with a low closing price.
 At first glance, this seems understandably counter-intuitive: why add a filter that so consistently underperforms the original screener?